-On July 31, 2014, Daniel Ireland was named Columbia’s Director of Cross Country and Track and Field, as announced by Dr. M. Dianne Murphy.
+On July 31, 2014, Daniel Ireland was named Columbia’s Director of Cross Country and Track and Field.

 “I am excited and humbled to be named the Director of Cross Country and Track and Field at Columbia University,” Ireland said.
 “Columbia has a long and storied tradition of success in cross country and track and field.
 I know that the young men and women who compete for Columbia are outstanding for their dedication to the sport, and their success in the classroom.
 I am excited to be working with many elite student-athletes.”